sminozzi/SBB-WAF-Rules/README.md

 ---

 ## 🚀 1.
 Why Add These Rules?
+**To begin with, these rules can double the number of blocked threats.
+See below for why.**

 Our ruleset is engineered to provide a multi-layered security upgrade, combining intelligent behavioral analysis with an extensive, up-to-date knowledge base of known threats.